 Swim lessons are available to children with special needs in our therapy pool.
 Instructor to student ratio is low.
 A water wheelchair and ramp into the pool are available.
 Since adapted lessons meet on Friday or Saturday, the session schedule will follow the Saturday scheduled dates.
 The Friday evening classes are one-to-one instructor/client and the Saturday class is one-to-three instructor/client.
 We recommend the Saturday classes for those who are capable of working in a small group.

 Our private swimming lessons are a very popular alternative to our group lessons.
 Private lessons are 30 minute, 1 to 1 lessons with an experienced swim instructor.
 Lessons are designed specifically for your swimmer's needs and can be scheduled at a time that is convenient for you.
 Adults are welcome!
-Please fill out the private-swim-lesson-request-fillable and submit either to the front desk of the YMCA or online to [email protected] so that we may match you up with an instructor who meets your skill and availability needs.
+Please fill out the private swim lesson request form linked below and submit either to the front desk of the YMCA or online to [email protected] so that we may match you up with an instructor who meets your skill and availability needs.
 You will pay for the lesson only after you have been contacted by the instructor to schedule your first lesson.
 Cost for a single lesson is $32 for members, $49 for non-members, or you can purchase lessons 4 at a time, for $112 for members, $166 for non-members.